nicocardiel/filabres/doc/flat-imaging.rst

 Checking the flat-imaging reduction
 ===================================

-In order to check the reduction of the flat-imaging images just execute:
+In order to obtain a list with al the reduced flat-imaging frames just execute:

 ::